 Group's revenues are generated in approximately 80 countries.
-Of these, only three countries (Italy, the United Kingdom and the United States) individually exceed the 10% threshold of the Group's total revenues in the first six months of 2021.
+Of these, only three countries (Italy, the United Kingdom and the United States) individually exceed the 10% threshold of the Group's total revenues during 2021 (the same country were exceeding the threshold even in 2020).

-The increase in revenues in the first half of 2021 compared to the same period of 2020 is mainly due to the synergies resulting from the process of integration of the businesses acquired at the end of 2019, which in 2020 had not yet been able to fully express their potential, due to the recent acquisition and to the Covid-19 emergency which involved the entire world economy.
+The increase in revenues in 2021 compared prior year is mainly due to the synergies resulting from the process of integration of the businesses acquired at the end of 2019, which in 2020 had not yet been able to fully express their potential, due to the recent acquisition and to the Covid-19 emergency which involved the entire world economy.